jasonlarue/react-native-flashcards/README.md

 # react-native-flashcards
-Sample flashcards app created using react native for Scope.
+Sample flashcards app created using react native for @scopeusc.
 React-native-flip-card was used for flip animation.